 To build evidence on how the planning system currently delivers affordable housing and to use this evidence to influence changes to policy and practice.
 The intention is that this will lead to the increased supply of genuinely affordable homes (homes at social rent levels).

 Improve understanding of which ideas have potential to create change.

-TCPA will gain robust evidence on how the planning system is currently working with respect to the delivery of genuinely affordable homes and will evaluate cases where councils are delivering higher levels of affordable housing.
+As part of the research, the TCPA also evaluated cases where councils are delivering higher levels of affordable housing.
 This knowledge will be used to influence best practice in local authorities across England by developing guidance and training to be given to councils about how they can make the most of their planning powers to secure higher levels of affordable homes.